studiopress/genesis-simple-hooks/readme.txt

 == Changelog ==

 = 2.3.0 =
+* Reorganize plugin based on our standard boilerplate.
-* Update to match WordPress PHP standards
+* Update to match WordPress PHP standards.
+* Fix bug where plugin name was empty in the minimum version warning.
+* Increase minimum Genesis version to 2.5.0.

 = 2.2.1 =
 * Genesis 2.6+ compatibility (prevents white screen).